spacenew/ml-model-deploy/README.md

 2.3. **Build and run the Application using gunicorn**

-if you want to retrain the model and resave the model you can do it by running
+if you want to retrain the model and resave the model you can do it by running:

 ```bash
 python ./packages/train.py